 One of my favorite bloggers just shared the easiest way to install crown, so if you are thinking about tackling that project, definitely check it out.

 Besides some slight styling changes on the dressers, the only new addition to this space is the wall of hand-carved wooden bowls.
 My Instagram friend, Rebekah, had shared that she had scored some handmade wooden bowls at an estate sale and decided to hang them on the wall.
 Instantly, I was inspired because I have a small collection of wooden bowls that I’ve found at flea markets or thrifting over the past few years.
-They catch my eye and are great to use in just about any room, so I tend to pick them up when I find one that I just love.
-When I saw that she hung hers on the wall though, I just loved it.
-I went through my whole house finding all my bowls because I thought they would be the perfect addition to the window wall in my room.
-I hung them using sawtooth hangers and it was super simple.
-There’s something about a collection of everyday vintage items that is just special when grouped together.
-It’s an interesting arrangement, don’t you think?
+I hung the wooden bowls on the wall and that was it.
+It seemed to add the extra layer of warmth and interest that I was looking for.

 My heart is happy with this space right now.
 So incredibly happy!
 Thanks for sticking through the blog post, if you made it to reading this right now… you’re a champ!